Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-changes the working directory to the previous one

+# Lists
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-List all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format